Mahesh1999-Prog/my2-Tirumalasetti/README.md

 |Martial Arts  | Martial arts like karate, taekwondo, or judo offer self-defense skills, discipline, and physical fitness.|6-7 |
 |Golf          | A sport that can be enjoyed by seniors and those looking for a more leisurely activity, golf provides gentle exercise, social interaction, and an opportunity to enjoy the outdoors.| 5-6 |

+---
+# Pithy Quotes
+> Dream is not that which you see while sleeping it is something that does not let you sleep.
+By *APJ Abdul Kalam*
+> Everything is easy when you are busy.
+But nothing is easy when you are lazy.
+By *Swami Vivekananda*
+> Persistence is very important.
+You should not give up unless you are forced to give up.
+By *Elon Musk*